The 6-strand braid group is CAT(0): Proof of the main theorem

 \begin{lem} When $n=5$, turning faces in $X$ are universal vertices. \begin{proof} When $n=5$, by Lemma~\ref{lem: coconsecutive} we know that the corank of a turning face contains at least $2$ consecutive integers.
 Since the rank of $X$ is equal to $3$, we conclude that $F$ is a vertex of rank either $1$ or $3$.
-By Lemma~\ref{lem: modular do not turn}, we know that $F$ has two neighbours which fail modularity, hence $F$ is necessarily (by inspection) a universal vertex. \end{proof} \end{lem}
+By Lemmata~\ref{lem: modular do not turn} and \ref{lem: modularity and convex hull}, we know that $F$ has two neighbours which fail modularity with respect to $NCP_5$, hence $F$ is necessarily (by inspection) a universal vertex. \end{proof} \end{lem}